pingcap/docs/dev/reference/configuration/tidb-server/configuration-file.md

 - `repair-table-list` is only valid when [`repair-mode`](#repair-mode) is set to `true`. `repair-table-list` is a list of bad tables that need to be repaired in an instance.
 An example of the list is: ["db.table1","db.table2"...].
 - Default value: []
-- With the default setting, the list is empty, which means that there is no information about bad tables that need to be repaired.
+- The list is empty by default.
+This means that there are no bad tables that need to be repaired.

 ## Log